 I don’t get sick so often with colds and flu, I can walk downstairs without feeling I’m going to fall over – and even as a kid I couldn’t do that.
 I can balance, I can get up from the floor without using my hands and I can sneeze and skip without worrying about leaks because my pelvic floor is stronger.
 All these things are important now and they’ll be even more important in 30 years.

 I’m endlessly surprised how much I enjoy these classes.
 Even at 6 am, I’ll look out at the sunrise across The Bay and think: ‘How beautiful is this?’
 But the thing that surprises me most is how much I enjoy the social side because I’ve never been a group person.

 People bring their dogs and children and no one freaks out.
 It’s completely non-judgemental and accepting..

 I go home afterwards and think: ‘I had a laugh.
 I spent time with nice people.
 My body feels stronger and better.
 That was really great.’

 If you need something more to encourage you back to exercise this Blog from Psychology Today lists 10 clear ways exercise can change your life.

-You can change your life through exercise as well, try a Mini refresh and start your journey of change.
+You can change your life through exercise as well, contact your local refresh YOU venue, and start your journey of change.